SophievF/Global_Mox_analysis/README.md

 This repository contains all the code to reproduce the analysis and all figures in the publication von Fromm et al. (2024), to be submitted to Biogeochemistry.

-The folder 'Code' contains all the R code, the folder 'Data' contains all the data needed to run the R Scripts and the folder 'Figure' contains all the figures and tables that are produced with the R code.
+The folder 'Code' contains all the R code, the folder 'Data' contains all the data needed to run the R Scripts and the folder 'Output' contains all the figures and tables that are produced with the R code.

+Only the data file 'Database_all_merged_2024-05-27.csv' is needed to reproduce the analysis and figures in the manuscript.
+All other files are can be generated with the corresponding R scripts.

+Folder Data:
+  Database_all_merged_2024-05-27.csv: Compiled dataset (can also be accessed via zenodo, doi: TO BE ADDED) Database_HLZ_2024-05-27.csv: Entire database with extracted climate data (MAP, MAT, HLZ).
+Can be generated with Mox_SOC_GlobalData.R
+  Database_HLZ_grp_2024-05-27.csv: Final database with grouped HLZ.
+Can be generated with Mox_SOC_HLZ_Grouping.R

+Folder Code:
+  Mox_SOC_GlobalData.R: Extract climate data (MAP, MAT, HLZ).
+Needed to generate Database_HLZ_2024-05-27.csv Mox_SOC_HLZ_Grouping.R Group HLZ.
+Needed to generate Database_HLZ_grp_2024-05-27.csv Mox_SOC_DataDistribution.R: Data distribution analysis.
+Needed to generate Figures 1, 2, A1-A7, Table A1